Li (neo-Confucianism)

-This idea resembles the Buddhist notion of li, which also means "principle or ritual."
-Zhu Xi maintained, however, that his notion is found in I Ching (Book of Changes), a classic source of Chinese philosophy.
+This idea resembles the Buddhist notion of li, which also means "principle or ritual".
+Zhu Xi maintained, however, that his notion is found in the I Ching (Book of Changes), a classic source of Chinese philosophy.

 Zhu Xi's school came to be known as the School of Li, which is comparable to rationalism.
 To an even greater extent than Confucius, Zhu Xi had a naturalistic world-view.
 His world-view contained two primary ideas: qi and li.
-Zhu Xi further believed that the conduct of the two of these took places according to the organisational principles of Yin and Yang.
+Zhu Xi further believed that the conduct of the two of these took place according to the organisational principles of Yin and Yang.

-Holding to Confucius and Mencius' conception of humanity as innately good, Zhu Xi articulated an understanding of li as the basic pattern of the universe, stating that it was understood that one couldn't live without li and live an exemplary life.
+Holding to Confucius and Mencius' conception of humanity as innately good, Zhu Xi articulated an understanding of li as the basic pattern of the universe, stating that it was understood that one could not live without li and live an exemplary life.
 Wang Yangming, a philosopher who opposed Zhu Xi's ideas, held that li was to be found not in the world but within oneself.
 Wang Yangming was thus more of an idealist with a different epistemic approach.
-However in the practice of Traditional Chinese medicine the endogenous and exogenous interpretations of these two philosophical ideas are not seen as mutually exclusive.
+However, in the practice of traditional Chinese medicine, the endogenous and exogenous interpretations of these two philosophical ideas are not seen as mutually exclusive but are viewed, to create and control each other.